osprey-lang/coding-standards/README.md

 ### Curly braces

-Curly braces are used in two situations: to create hash tables, and to delimit the block of a function member (including [lambda expressions](#lambda-expressions)).
+Curly braces are used in three situations: to create hash tables, in member initialisers, and to delimit the block of a function member (including [lambda expressions](#lambda-expressions)).
 Curly braces for function members are generally placed on their own lines; see [Methods](#methods) and [Lambda expressions](#lambda-expressions).
 The rest of this section deals with hash creation expressions.

 **No space after `{` or before `}`.**